KatherineMichel/the-global-united-methodist-church-reimagined/research-sprint/software-and-mobile-eating-the-world,-global-reorganization-notes.md

 "By 2020 80% of the adults on earth will have a smartphone."
 ![](images/by-2020-80-percent-of-adults.png)

-"The smartphone industry dwarfs PCs"
+"The smartphone industry dwarfs PCs."
 ![](images/smartphone-industry-dwarfs-pcs.png)

-"More time is spent in mobile apps than on all of the web"
+"More time is spent in mobile apps than on all of the web."
 ![](images/more-time-spent-in-mobile-apps.png)

 ## Software is Reorganizing the World